nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Learned how to and got practice working on another developer's repository using the command line and GitHub, including forking, cloning, and creating a pull request.

+### R1D62

+**Today's Progress:**
+Learned about the powerful git rebase command and got a refresher on the document object model.